Jaswanthh22/Ai_Browser_Navigator/README.md

 ## License

-MIT License – feel free to use, modify, and contribute.
+MIT License – feel free to use, modify, and contribute

-vedio speech:

 ### **1. Project Introduction (PM/Testing & Docs Lead)**

 👤 **Speaker: PM/Testing & Docs Lead**
 "Hello everyone!
-We are Team ----------- and our hackathon project is **Web Navigator AI Agent**, based on the problem statement HACXPB002 by OneCompiler.
+We are Team Kanyarasi and our hackathon project is **Web Navigator AI Agent**, based on the problem statement HACXPB002 by OneCompiler.

 The idea is to build an AI Agent that can take **natural language instructions** from the user, and then autonomously control a browser to fetch and structure information.
 For example, if a user says _'Search for laptops under 50k and list the top 5'_, our agent will plan the task, browse the web, extract results, and return them in a neat structured format.